 Objectives of Monetary Policy

-The primary objectives of monetary policy include:
+The main objectives of monetary policy include:

 Tools of Monetary Policy